-This is good for shooting in lower-light situations like a milonga in Buenos Aires, or a street in Paris at night, particularly when you don’t have a tripod at your disposal.
-It can do this because of a much larger maximum aperture (small f number).
+This is good for shooting in lower-light situations, like a milonga in Buenos Aires, or a street in Paris at night, especially when you don’t have a tripod at your disposal.
+It can do this because of a much larger maximum aperture (small f-number).

-That larger maximum aperture also means that you can shoot with a shallower depth of field.
+That larger maximum aperture also means you can shoot with a shallower depth of field.
 Think of that soft, out of focus background you often see in portraits.

-Much sharper than zoom lenses
+- Much sharper than zoom lenses

-No zoom (you’ll have to move your feet to compose your shot)
+- No zoom (you’ll have to move your feet to compose your shot)

-Typically not suitable for landscapes
+- Typically not suitable for landscapes

-The sharpest photos and best picture quality of the standard travel lenses
+- The sharpest photos and best picture quality of the standard travel lenses

-Far away objects
+- Far away objects

 If you’re just starting out, I’d recommend you begin by taking what you’ve got, and learning with that a bit before you begin dropping cash on expensive pieces of glass.
-Maybe you’ll turn into a serious hobbyist, or maybe your expensive new toy will be gathering dust in 3 weeks.
+Maybe you’ll turn into a serious hobbyist, or maybe your expensive new toy will be gathering dust in three weeks.

 Next time we’ll look at some of the other types of lenses you can take with you on your next adventure.